ofajs/ofa-v4-docs/packages/docs/en/cases/event.md

 The following example demonstrates how to bind a click event:

-In this example, we select the <button> element using `$` and bind the `click` event using the `on` method.
-When the button is clicked, the callback function is triggered and the text content of the `target` element is changed to "Hello, world!".
+In this example, we selected the `button` element using `$` and bound the `click` event using the `on` method.
+When the button is clicked, the callback function is triggered, changing the text content of the `target` element to "Hello, world!".

 If you want to learn more about available event types, please refer to the [Events](https://developer.mozilla.org/en-US/docs/Web/Events) documentation.